dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

       brew install dbt
       ```

-3. To verify your installation, open the command line and run the command dbt --help.
-If your installation is correct, you should see the following output:
+3. Verify your installation by running `dbt --help` in the command line.
+If you see the following output, your installation is correct
       ```bash
-     The dbt Cloud CLI - an ELT tool for running SQL transformations and data models in dbt Cloud.
-For more documentation on these commands, visit: docs.getdbt.com
+      The dbt Cloud CLI - an ELT tool for running SQL transformations and data models in dbt Cloud...
       ```

-     This output confirms that you've successfully installed the dbt Cloud CLI.
-If you don't see this output, please ensure that you've deactivated your pyenv or venv and don't have a global dbt version installed.
+     If you don't see this output, check that you've deactivated pyenv or venv and don't have a global dbt version installed.

-Note that you no longer need to run the `dbt deps` command when your environment starts.
-This command was previously required during initialization.
+   * Note that you no longer need to run the `dbt deps` command when your environment starts.
+This step was previously required during initialization.
 However, you should still run `dbt deps` if you make any changes to your `packages.yml` file.

-7. After you've verified the installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
+4. After you've verified the installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
 For example, execute `dbt compile` to compile a project using dbt Cloud and validate your models and tests.

-If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file locally on your machine.
+   * If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file locally on your machine.

 </TabItem>